radius-project/bicep-types-aws/artifacts/bicep/aws/aws.chatbot/default/types.md

 ### Properties
 * **Arn**: string (ReadOnly, Identifier): Amazon Resource Name (ARN) of the configuration
 * **ConfigurationName**: string (Required): The name of the configuration
+* **CustomizationResourceArns**: string[]: ARNs of Custom Actions to associate with notifications in the provided chat channel.
 * **GuardrailPolicies**: string[]: The list of IAM policy ARNs that are applied as channel guardrails.
 The AWS managed 'AdministratorAccess' policy is applied as a default if this is not set.
 * **IamRoleArn**: string (Required): The ARN of the IAM role that defines the permissions for AWS Chatbot
 * **LoggingLevel**: string: Specifies the logging level for this configuration:ERROR,INFO or NONE.
 This property affects the log entries pushed to Amazon CloudWatch logs